Quick Start

 Build your own

-If you want to build custom agents and deploy them, head to the Tools section.
-We'll walk you through the full stack — from picking a model to wiring up your first automated workflow.
+If you want to build custom agents and deploy them β either for yourself or for your team β head to the Tools section.
+We'll walk you through the full stack: picking a model, choosing a harness or platform, wiring up tools, and deploying something your team can actually use.

 What just happened?